Community gardening: United Kingdom

 In the United Kingdom, community gardening is generally distinct from allotment gardening, though the distinction is sometimes blurred.
 Allotments are generally plots of land let to individuals for their cultivation by local authorities or other public bodies—the upkeep of the land is usually the responsibility of the individual plot owners.
 Allotments tend (but not invariably) to be situated around the outskirts of built-up areas.
 Use of allotment areas as open space or play areas is generally discouraged.
 However, there are an increasing number of community-managed allotments, which may include allotment plots and a community garden area.
 Many of the community gardens are members of Social Farms & Gardens (a registered charity).

 The community garden movement is of more recent provenance than allotment gardening, with many such gardens in built-up areas on patches of derelict land, waste ground or land owned by the local authority or a private landlord that is not being used for any purpose.
 They can also be on more rural land, often in partnership with a farmer or estate owner.
-A community garden in the United Kingdom is typically run by people from the local community as an independent, non-profit association or organization (though this may be wholly or partly funded by public money).
-For example, Norwich's Fifth Quarter Community Garden.
+A community garden in the United Kingdom is typically run by people from the local community as an independent, non-profit association or organization, or registered charity (though this may be wholly or partly funded by public money).

 It is also likely to perform a dual function as an open space or play area (in which role it may also be known as a 'city park') and—while it may offer plots to individual cultivators—the organization that administers the garden will normally have a great deal of the responsibility for its planting, landscaping and upkeep.
-An example inner-city garden of this sort is Islington's Culpeper Community Garden, which is a registered charity, or Camden's Phoenix Garden.
+Examples of inner-city gardens of this sort in London are Calthorpe Community Garden in King's Cross, Islington's Culpeper Community Garden and Camden's Phoenix Garden.

+In the UK, not all community gardens are constituted in the same way.
+The London-based examples above are registered charities, however, other community-garden and food-growing initiatives operate under different structures (such as a constituted community group).
+An example of this is Norwich's Fifth Quarter gardens and community group.

+A significant addition to the community gardening movement in the United Kingdom was initited with the launch of Incredible Edible in 2008.
+Many local Incredible Edible groups now exist to champion and connect food-growing initiatives across local, regional and national networks.